gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 * If a dependency of a plugin fails to resolve, the user may have a hard time working out why that dependency is being downloaded - we should inform them that it's being resolved as part of `buildscript.configurations.classpath` because of a plugin

 > Broken out to later story.

+* Handling of buildscript classpath is handled in both `DefaultScriptPluginFactory` and `DefaultPluginRequestApplicator`, depending on whether there are plugin requests or not.
+Should move all this handling to live in a single place (outside of `DefaultScriptPluginFactory`).
+Looks like the handling in `DefaultScriptPluginFactory` could simply be removed, and the call to `PluginRequestApplicator` done regardless of whether there are plugin requests or not.
+* Add a test case that both `buildscript { }` dependencies and `plugins { }` classes are visible in the script, when the script contains both blocks.
+* Should provide feedback when resolving plugins, eg in the status bar.
+* When resolving the implementation classpath, exclude and/or validate those things provided by the Gradle API, eg the Groovy implementation.
+* Resolve all plugin requests as a batch, to allow better feedback and give more info when more than one plugin request cannot be resolved.

 ## ~~Story: Structured error response from plugin portal (when resolving plugin spec) is “forwarded to user”~~